AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 ### Recovery Point Objective

-Contact your customer success manager for details about the Recovery Point Objective time to last backup.
+Contact your Adobe Customer Success Manager for details about the Recovery Point Objective time to last backup.
 The frequency of backups depends on the backup schedule of your plan and the volume of changes to write to the storage service.

 ### Retention policy